 Since the advent of (cheap) cluster computing with Beowulf Linux clusters in the 1990s [1], Google's MapReduce programming model [2] has been one of the contributions with highest practical impact in the field of distributed computing.
-MapReduce is closely related to functional programming, especially to the algebraic theory of list homomorphisms: functions that preserve list structure [3].
+MapReduce is closely related to functional programming, especially to the algebraic theory of list homomorphisms: functions that preserve list structure.
 List homomorphisms facilitate program composition, optimization of intermediate data, and parallelization.
-Basically, list algorithms that are parallelizable via the divide-and-conquer paradigm are homomorphisms or can be made so by simple pre- and postprocessing [4].
-MapReduce is a special case.

 To put these theoretical benefits to practical use, we strive for a combination of the formal basis of list homomorphisms with the scalability and industrial-strength distributed implementation of MapReduce.

 MapReduce Programming Model Viewed at an abstract level, MapReduce is a simple data-parallel programming model enhanced with sorting, grouping, and reduction capabilities, and with the ability to scale to very large volumes of data.
 Looking more closely, MapReduce offers many customization options with many interdependences.
 For example, one can set the total amount of buffer memory to be used during sorting, as well as the total memory available to a task-a value by which the former parameter is bounded.
 Another example is the SortComparator function: the user can supply a custom function to specify the order in which the members of a group will be passed to the Reducer function of a MapReduce program, but the same parameter will also be used to specify groups that are passed to another function, the Combiner function.
 MapReduce programmers must keep many details in mind.
 Making the wrong choices can result in two kinds of bugs: correctness bugs and performance bugs.
 First, the program may be incorrect, which may be noticed only for larger inputs-a condition which makes testing difficult.
 Second, the program may be correct, but it may run not much faster than a sequential program, yet consume far more resources.
 The program may even fail due to a lack of resources.
 So, our foremost question is: What is the essence of the MapReduce programming model?
 Answering this question will help to avoid these bugs.
 To address it, we develop a functional model, an abstract view of the behavior of MapReduce computations.